dbt-labs/corp/dwh_design_conventions.md

 select * from renamed
 ```
 Depending on the quality of raw data, this base model could also be a staging
 model.
-One staged view might just as well warrant several models' worth of cleaning,
+A staged view might just as well warrant several models' worth of cleaning,
 correcting, and categorizing.
-Raw data may come as it is; staging data is clean,
+Raw data comes as it is; staging data is clean,
 presentable, and ready for the curtain to rise.

 Staging models **can** have joins in them to field additional columns for context
-or enrichment; they can add rows through unions and remove them through filters;
+or enrichment; add rows through unions and remove them through filters;
 deduplicate a natural key or hash together a
 [surrogate one](https://github.com/fishtown-analytics/dbt-utils#surrogate_key-source);
 but they should **not** have `group by` aggregations that would change their